The 60s Were Very Different

 Information Was Hard to Find

 These days, if you want to know any obscure bit of trivia, you can simply look it up on the internet.
 But in the 60s, information was much harder to come by.
-You had to go the library, but if the information in the books was out of date, you simply would have no way of knowing.
+You had to go to the library, but if the information in the books was out of date, you simply would have no way of knowing the difference.

 No Streaming Services